manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

 The commit-notify step ensures that if $r$ commits, all non-faulty replicas are notified within $\Delta$ time:

-**Claim 1:** *Two non-faulty replicas cannot commit to different values in the same view.*
+**Claim 1:** *Two non-faulty replicas cannot commit to (and be notified of) different values in the same view.*

-*Proof:* A primary, even if faulty, will not propose conflicting values since it is only an omission fault.
+*Proof:* A primary, even if faulty, will not propose conflicting values since it is an omission fault.
 Hence, non-faulty replicas cannot commit to different values in the same view.
+By extension, two honest replicas cannot be notified of different values in the same view.

 **Claim 2:** *If a non-faulty replica commits a cmd at time $t$, then all non-faulty replicas $r'$ are notified by time $t+\Delta$.
 Moreover, if a replica $r'$ is still active in the view, it will commit to the same cmd.*